-The first decade at CUE has been a period of intensive research and development.
-Beginning with the theoretically grounded model, the Diversity Scorecard, now called the Equity Scorecard™, and eventually expanding into in-depth examinations of transfer barriers; pathways to science, technology, engineering and mathematics degrees for Latina and Latino students; benchmarking; and Institutes for Equity and Critical Policy Analysis, CUE has thrived in its first ten years as a result of the generous support from the following major foundations:
+The first decade at CUE comprised of a period of intensive research and development.
+Beginning with the theoretically grounded model, the Equity Scorecard™, and eventually expanding into in-depth examinations of transfer barriers; pathways to science, technology, engineering and mathematics degrees for Latina and Latino students; benchmarking; and Institutes for Equity and Critical Policy Analysis, CUE thrived in its first ten years as a result of the generous support from the following major foundations:

-The Carnegie Corporation of New York, which was established by Andrew Carnegie in 1911 “to promote the advancement and diffusion of knowledge and understanding,” is one of the oldest, largest and most influential American grantmaking foundations.
-In keeping with Carnegie’s mandate, its work incorporates an affirmation of its historic role as an education foundation but also honors Andrew Carnegie’s passion for international peace and the health of our democracy.
+The Carnegie Corporation of New York was established by Andrew Carnegie in 1911 “to promote the advancement and diffusion of knowledge and understanding” and is one of the oldest, largest and most influential American grant-making foundations.
+In keeping with Carnegie’s mandate, its work incorporates an affirmation of its historic role as an education foundation.

 The mission of the California Community Colleges Board of Governors and the Chancellor’s Office is to empower the community colleges through leadership, advocacy and support.

 College Futures Foundation, previously the College Access Foundation of California, is a private foundation committed to increasing the number of low-income students who attend and complete college across the state.
 They believe improving college achievement is central to preserving California’s future, and the Foundation works to provide low-income and historically underrepresented student populations with the knowledge, resources, and tools they need to make that achievement possible.
 Their funding supports programs and organizations that offer college scholarships, financial aid advising, and specialized support services to these students.